markstringer-dti/markstringer-dti.github.io/dti.md

 Can you see yet how there might be problems for the "Flowers" aspect of a project?
 This idea that people liked without thinking too much about it?
 The minute that a team starts to implement the idea of a project they will get problems.
 And if the team is using an Agile way of doing things, like Scrum, those problems will start to be reported.
 Right away.
 On day one.

 So?
 What's the problem with problems?
-The problem with problems is that any problem that the team finds is likely to take the shine off the idea.
+The problem with problems is that they take the the shine off the idea.
 Any problem that the team finds is likely to make the idea look harder to do, slower, more expensive, different and partial.
+Someone might find a problem early on that means the idea is a complete non-starter.

-So, this is the problem at the heart of project management and project development.
+Seems to me, this is the difficulty, right at the heart of project management and project development.
 It's one that I wonder people don't talk about more.

->> Nothing makes a project appear less attractive than actually starting to do it.
+Nothing makes a project appear less attractive than actually starting to do it.

+In the middle of a chapter about fruit and flowers, I'm going to tell you a story about chicken soup.
+I was reading a book a while back by Robert Dilts.
+It was a book about how to persuade others of your opinion.
+Early in the book he explains that one of the things that it's important to understand is the mechanisms that we each have for understanding the difference between ideas and reality.
+He points out that this might be different for different people.
+But the first person we should understand is ourselves.
+How do we understand the difference between ideas and reality.
+Robert Dilts suggests an exercise.

+1. Think of something that you did yesterday - a everyday thing like going to the shop or going for a walk.
+2. Think of something that you could have done yesterday, but you didn't.
+3. Think about the difference between them?

+I did this little experiment, sitting at my desk.
+I picked something very ordinary that I'd done the day before - I'd had a can of soup for lunch.
+And then I picked something relatively ordinary that I could have done - I could have had a bacon sandwich lunch.
+I love bacon sandwiches, but they are really a weekend treat rather than a weekday lunch.

+OK, so what was the different between them?
+What was the difference between the dream of the bacon sandwich and the reality of the chicken soup?
+I thought about it for a while.
+It's harder than you think it might be.
+Finally, the thing that I managed to latch on to, was that I had spilled the chicken soup on my shirt.
+And I was going out in the afternoon, so I'd had to change my shirt.

+That was the difference I found.
+With reality, something had gone wrong.
+Of course, with the dream of the bacon sandwich, nothing had gone wrong.

+This is the fundamental problem with doing things.
+When you do things, things go wrong.
+Ideas don't have this problem.
+When I think of a bacon sandwich, I don't burn it.
+I don't have to make do with white sliced bread.
+I don't find that there's have a grain of butter left in the tube that I have spend half an hour scraping onto my knife.
+When I make chicken soup in reality, the first thing I do is spill it on my nice clean shirt.

+The same principle is working when you manage a project.

 So what can be done?
 To solve this problem?
 What absolutely must not be done, as we discussed in chapters two and three, is to avoid the genuine problems that the project is facing.
 That way failure or possibly trench warfare lies.
-And trench warfare is just slow, expensive, psychologically damaging failure.
+And trench warfare is just slow, expensive and psychologically damaging.

 The project is entering a vulnerable, cold phase, where it is not supported and valued for the appeal of the idea.
 This is because we are starting to find out what is wrong with that idea.
 At the same time there is no support and value for the reality, because there is no reality.
 We don't have anything to show yet.